-This year we have met a new Dancong production family, the Xie Family.
-They own a very small plot of land in the slow to mid mountains, (around 300 meters) just a few kilometers up windy mountain roads from the Phoenix Village.
+This year we have met a new Dancong producer family, the Xie Family.
+They own a very small plot of land in the low to mid mountains, (around 300 meters) just a few kilometers up windy mountain roads from the Phoenix Village.

 Their tea fields are inter dispersed between bamboo forests and vegetable gardens, thus even though they have a few acres of tea, they all manifest in small pocket gardens on ridge lines and mountain valleys.

-The Xie family is a beautiful example of a household farm, a true 家庭农场, as the land, the labor, and the profits are all kept in-house.
+The Xie family is a clear example of a modern household farm, a true 家庭农场, as the land, the labor, and the profits are all kept in-house.